Suffolk has deep secrets – and few are as well-kept as Dunwich and Minsmere.

-We took our van, Cree out here in summer 2019, marvelling at the purple heather-strewn heath where the sandy paths amongst the pines and flowers are teaming with birds and wildlife.
+We took our van, Cree out here in summer 2019.
+We marvelled at the purple heather-strewn heath where the sandy paths amongst the pines and flowers are teaming with birds and wildlife.

 You can park here, but if you are taking a motorhome or campervan, it is best that you belong to the National Trust otherwise parking costs £15 a day.
 Yes, £15.
 We’ve had overnight stays elsewhere with electric hook-up for that!

-We turned around and left the first time but have since joined the Trust because the area is simply stunning – part of the Suffolk Coasts and Heaths AONB – and it is reassuring to know that it is being kept for the nation.
+We turned around and left the first time!
+We have since joined the Trust because the area is simply stunning – part of the Suffolk Coasts and Heaths AONB .
+It is reassuring to know that it is being kept for the nation.
 Until the sea wants it back, of course, or nuclear energy destroys the place.

 Heading on foot from Dunwich Heath in the direction of Sizewell, you come to a wildlife haven par excellence…